 Trail FAQs

-Trail can operate successfully on a handful of screens in a small exhibition, or scale to run on 100+ screens spread strategically throughout an entire museum.
-As a rough guide, we recommend placing screens within a 6 metre radius of the physical stories and artifacts with which visitors will engage.
-Proximity to material culture aside, more screens allow more visitors to use Trail simultaneously.
+TRAIL can operate successfully on a handful of screens in a small exhibition, or scale to run on 100+ screens spread strategically throughout an entire museum.
+As a rough guide, we recommend placing screens within a 10 foot (6 meter) radius of the physical stories and artifacts with which visitors will engage.
+Proximity to material culture aside, more screens allow more visitors to use TRAIL simultaneously.

 What if I want to change the content of an activity?